 She and I were having a discussion about the "joys" of most of her classes being online, and I was relating that to the need for my tutoring students (who are preparing for the bar) to be self-directed.
 She said that the Study Skills class that she took in middle school was one of the most valuable classes she has taken, and that she thinks that most people's work and study habits are largely set by the late teens, so it would be helpful for everyone to take this class in middle school.
 The Junior High level of this class meets weekly for 60 minutes and focuses mainly on study skills.
 I am happy to provide alternative assignments, additional assistance or make accommodations as needed with the parent (s).
 With advanced notice, students can zoom into class if necessary.
-Homework:

-Students will be required to take notes using various systems, do some reading for homework, and collect data on how they learn, organize and are most effective as individual learners.
-Students will be asked to set a minimum of two goals per month (their choice) and report on individual progress.
+Homework: Students will be required to take notes using various systems, do some reading for homework, and collect data on how they learn, organize and are most effective as individual learners.
+Students will be setting goals and collecting data about their habits.
 Students will be asked to listen to a podcast or watch a video some weeks for information.
 Links will always be sent.
 Alternatives can be provided if needed.
 They will do some informal presenting in class to teach them about preparation and presentation.
 Students will be given monthly dividers and direction/help will be given in class about keeping orderly binders, organizing papers and notes, and writing down homework to add to the syllabus each week.
 Supplies: